sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ###Assignment

-Obviously the declarative/reactive behavior is fantastic for templating, eventing, creating lambda style expressions etc. however a lot of the time we want to simply assign a value and perform a single action on that value.
+Obviously the declarative/reactive behavior is fantastic for templating, eventing, creating lambda style expressions etc. however there are times when we want to simply assign a value and perform a single action on that value.

 ```dollar